 We will need to obtain additional financing to fund our future operations.
-If we are unable to obtain such financing, we may be unable to complete the development and commercialization of our current or future product candidates.
+If we are unable to obtain such financing, we will be unable to complete the development and commercialization of our current or future product candidates.

 We have financed our operations with a combination of equity offerings, shareholder and third-party loans.
-Through December 31, 2017, we have raised approximately \$81.4 million in equity financing, \$1.0 million in third party loans, which was since converted into an equity investment, and \$8.8 million in shareholder loans, of which \$0.4 million has been repaid and \$8.4 million was assumed by Wanchun Biotech, the former holding company of our U.S. subsidiary, on July 20, 2015 pursuant to our internal restructuring.
+Through December 31, 2018, we have raised approximately \$101.4 million in equity financing, \$1.0 million in third party loans, which was since converted into an equity investment, and \$8.8 million in shareholder loans, of which \$0.4 million has been repaid and \$8.4 million was assumed by Wanchun Biotech, the former holding company of our U.S. subsidiary, on July 20, 2015 pursuant to our internal restructuring.
 Our product candidates will require the completion of regulatory review, significant marketing efforts and substantial investment before they can provide us with any product sales revenue.

 Our operations have consumed substantial amounts of cash since inception.
-The net cash used for our operating activities was \$6.6 million, \$13.7 million and \$28.8 million for the years ended December 31, 2015, 2016 and 2017, respectively.
-We expect to continue to spend substantial amounts on discovering new product candidates, advancing the clinical development of our product candidates and launching and commercializing any product candidates for which we receive regulatory approval, including building our own commercial organizations to address certain markets in China.
+The net cash used for our operating activities was \$13.7 million, \$28.8 million and \$40.0 million for the years ended December 31, 2016, 2017 and 2018, respectively.
+We expect to continue to spend substantial amounts on discovering new product candidates, advancing the clinical development of our product candidates and launching and commercializing any product candidates for which we receive regulatory approval, including either partnering with one or more national pharmaceutical companies or building our own commercial organizations to address certain markets in China.